robstoll/atrium/README.md

 ```
 </ex-group>

-An assertion group throws an `AssertionError` at the end of its block; hence reports that both assertions do not hold.
+An expectation-group throws an `AssertionError` at the end of its block (i.e. at the closing `}`);
+hence reports that both expectations do not hold.
-The reporting can be read as `I expected the subject of the assertion, which was 10, to be less than 5 and to be greater than 10`
+The reporting can be read as `I expected the subject of the expectation, which was 10, to be less than 5 and to be greater than 10`

-You can use `and` as filling element between single assertions and assertion group blocks:
+You can use `and` as filling element between single expectations and expectation-groups:

 <code-and>